A presenter discussing their poster with another conference attendee.

 RGS-IBG 2025 Zine Fair by GEOZONe

-The Geography Zine Organizing Network (GEOZONe) will host the RGS-IBG's first ever Zine Fair.
+The Geography Zine Organizing Network (GEOZONe) will host the Society's first-ever Zine Fair.
 GEOZONe will be profiling zines on creative methods, activism, material cultures, and anything geography-related for the duration of the conference.

-You can send in your zines via mail, in person, or request organisers print them for you.
+You can send in your zines via mail, bring them in person, or request that organisers print them.

 Learn more and get in contact on the GEOZONe website.